Governance — 2023–2026

 3. Electoral Circuit Forum (Pre-Synod-Convention)

-Each electoral circuit of the Synod must meet to elect voting delegates (and alternates, who attend in place of delegates who ultimately are unable to attend) to the 2023 LCMS Convention.
-These circuit meetings are called by the circuit visitor and must take place no later than nine months prior to the opening day of the convention, or by October 29, 2022.
+Each electoral circuit of the Synod must meet to elect voting delegates (and alternates, who attend in place of delegates who ultimately are unable to attend) to the 2026 Synod convention.
+These circuit meetings are called by the circuit visitor and must take place no later than nine months prior to the opening day of the convention and be certified by the district secretary no later than one week thereafter.

 Your congregation’s electoral circuit may be the same as your visitation circuit, or it may consist of two or more geographically adjacent visitation circuits, assembled by your district’s board of directors into a single electoral circuit to meet the minimum requirements of Bylaw 3.1.2.
 (An electoral circuit consists of 7 to 20 congregations and 1,500 to 10,000 confirmed members, unless the President of the Synod grants a special exception requested by the district board of directors.)

-2. Each congregation or parish is represented at the forum by one lay member and its pastor (who each cast a single vote, even if serving or representing the multiple congregations of a parish).
+- Each congregation or multi-congregation parish is represented at the forum by one lay member and its pastor (who each cast a single vote, even if serving or representing the multiple congregations of a parish).

-• Each congregation of the circuit (or the governing body authorized by the congregation to do so on its behalf) may nominate one layperson from the electoral circuit for possible election as the circuit’s lay voting delegate or alternate lay voting delegate to the convention, by submitting the name to the circuit visitor prior to the day of the circuit meeting.
+- Each congregation of the circuit (or the governing body authorized by the congregation to do so on its behalf) may nominate one layperson from the electoral circuit for possible election as the circuit’s lay voting delegate or alternate lay voting delegate to the convention.
+The name must be submitted to the circuit visitor prior to the day of the circuit meeting.

-Actions your congregation can take to participate in the electoral circuit forum:
+Actions your congregation can take in advance to participate in the electoral circuit forum:

 3A.
 Designating Pastoral and Lay Electoral Circuit Forum Delegates

-The electoral circuit forum consists of one called-and-installed pastor and one layperson from each member congregation or multi-congregation parish, as designated by the congregation or parish (Bylaw 5.3.2).
+The electoral circuit forum consists of one called-and-installed pastor and one layperson from each member congregation or multi-congregation parish, as designated by the congregation or parish (Bylaw 3.1.2.1 [c]).

 If your congregation or parish has more than one called and installed pastor, the congregation or parish must determine which pastor will represent it.
 Unless your congregation or parish has another official way to do this, a voters meeting should make this decision in advance of the upcoming circuit forum.
 The selected representatives should be able to demonstrate to the circuit visitor that they have been selected by the congregation as its official representatives to the forum.